 Increasing access to services and pathways to Support Disadvantaged Young People to engage in education.

-Beyond the Bell uses a Collective Impact approach to drive place based, community wide change so that our young people can thrive.
+Beyond the Bell uses a Collective Impact approach to drive place based, community wide change so that our children and young people can thrive.
 Collective Impact is a framework that encourages collaboration across government, business, philanthropy, non-profit organisations and community members.
 It is based on the recognition that no single person, organisation, sector or government can tackle or solve the increasingly complex social problems we face as a society.

 THEORY OF CHANGE